How to Calculate Amazon FBA Product Margins with Live COGS

 4. Advertising Spend (PPC) Attribution

 For many brands, PPC is the second-largest expense after COGS.
-If you spend $5,000 a month on “Automated Campaigns” but don’t attribute that spend back to the products that actually sold, your high-volume SKUs will look much more profitable than they really are.
+If you spend $10,000 a month on automated Amazon advertising but do not attribute that spend back to the specific SKUs that sold, your high-volume products will look much more profitable than they really are, while slow-moving items absorb no ad weight.

 5. The True Cost of Returns

-A high return rate can turn a 20% margin product into a loss-maker.
+A high return rate can turn a 20% margin product into a net loss-maker.
 When a customer returns an item, you don’t just lose the sale; you pay a Refund Administration Fee and often lose the original FBA Fulfillment Fee.
-A robust profitability system must “charge back” these costs to the specific SKU.
+A robust profitability system must “charge back” these costs to the specific SKU to reveal quality or fit issues.

 Case Study: The “Best Seller” Trap